bradfordbarr/polarssl/README.md

 make
 ```

+This will create two executables, `sign` and `verify`.
+These executables will be
-By default the application will use the openssl keys provided.
-To use PolarSSL
+placed in the `./bin` directory.
+By default the application will use the openssl
-keys run:
+keys provided.
+To use PolarSSL keys run:

 ```sh
 make POLARSSL_KEYS=1